leox12x/WhatAppbot/README.md

    chmod +x deploy.sh
    ./deploy.sh
    ```
+(With render Qr code is not working due the render consle)
 2. Follow the script instructions to push to GitHub

 3. Connect your GitHub repository to Render